-Though Kerala is recognized for its tranquil backwaters and lush green scenery, it is also noted for its rich cultural past and several gorgeous temples.
+Though Kerala is recognised for its tranquil backwaters and lush green scenery, it is also noted for its rich cultural past and several gorgeous temples.
 Among them, the Krishna Temples in Kerala are the most appealing.
 The journey through the Sri Krishna temples, from the famed Guruvayoor Temple, which exudes architectural grandeur, to Ambalapuzha, is a thrilling excursion that takes one through the temples, appealing to both believers and avid history buffs.
 Walk with us into Lord Krishna’s dazzling abodes; make it a virtual experience.

 The Krishna temples in Kerala thus are centres of cultural uniqueness—characteristic traditions, festivals, and art forms that combine to form an unforgettable experience for devotees and history enthusiasts alike.
 Here is the list of Krishna Temples in Kerala.